ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/Generation2.rst

     Transistors: the defining component of Second Generation computers.

 Vacuum tubes had numerous disadvantages as a building block for computers; not only were they quite large, they consumed large amounts of electrical current and produced large amounts of waste heat.
-First generation computers were room-sized and required gigantic air conditioning systems.
+First-generation computers were room-sized and required gigantic air conditioning systems.
 Even when properly cooled, the vacuum tubes still were prone to burning out and needing to be replaced.

 The **transistor** was invented in 1947.
 The transistor did the same basic job as a vacuum tube - function as an electronic switch that could either be on or off - but was faster, more reliable, smaller, and much cheaper to build.